Device-independent uncloneable encryption: Security definitions

 where the probability is taken over all randomness in the described procedures. \end{definition}

 Technically, our DI-VKECM protocol in fact satisfies a stronger form of indistinguishability, namely that the ciphertext state is completely independent of the message (because our DI-VCECM protocol basically involves applying a one-time-pad to the message, which serves to perfectly encrypt it).
-However, we present the definition in the above form for consistency with past work, and also because it is less clear how to formulate an analogous property for cloning and cloning-distinguishing attacks, which we discuss next.
+However, we present the definition in the above form for consistency with past work, and also because it is less clear how to formulate an analogous property for cloning and cloning-distinguishing attacks, which we now turn to.

-\begin{definition}[Cloning attack and uncloneable security] A \emph{cloning attack} on a DI-VKECM scheme is a process of the following form: \begin{enumerate} \item A uniformly random message $M\in\clM$ is prepared and $\Enc$ is applied to it, producing a flag $F$, a private key $\Kpriv$, and a ciphertext state $\rho$ (on a register $Q$). \item An arbitrary channel is applied to the ciphertext state $\rho$ to distribute it between Bob and Charlie. \item Without any further communication between Bob and Charlie except as mediated by leakage via their devices, they receive independently generated decryption keys from $\KeyR(\Kpriv)$, and use them together with their shares of the state to produce guesses $M^\B$ and $M^\C$ respectively for the original message $M$. \end{enumerate} A protocol is said to be \emph{$t(\lambda)$-uncloneable-secure} if for all cloning attacks, we have
+Next, we aim to capture the idea that an adversarial receiver cannot clone the ciphertext such that two parties can later decrypt the message (after receiving decryption keys) without communication: \begin{definition}[Cloning attack and uncloneable security] A \emph{cloning attack} on a VKECM scheme is a process of the following form: \begin{enumerate} \item A uniformly random message $M\in\clM$ is prepared and $\Enc$ is applied to it (with a potentially dishonest receiver), producing a flag $F$, a private key $\Kpriv$, and a ciphertext state $\rho$ (on a register $Q$). \item An arbitrary channel is applied to the ciphertext state $\rho$ to distribute it between two parties Bob and Charlie. \item Without any further communication between Bob and Charlie except as mediated by leakage via their devices, they receive independently generated decryption keys from $\KeyR(\Kpriv)$, and use them together with their shares of the state to produce guesses $M^\B$ and $M^\C$ respectively for the original message $M$. \end{enumerate} A protocol is said to be \emph{$(t(\lambda),g(\lambda))$-uncloneable-secure} if for all cloning attacks, we have